skilstak/dk-help-your-kids-with-computer-coding/README.md

 While these examples fall under copyright with the book, fair use allows us to expand and comment on them here.
-We assume you have already purchased a copy of the book and are seeking clarification or what it contains or want to expand on what you have learned in it.
+We assume you have already purchased a copy of the book and are seeking clarification and what it contains or want to expand on what you have learned in it.
+Any additional contributions (not in the book) are public domain.